Slow Rush Games logo,

 What's up with this playable web build?

-The playable web build I publish in some devlogs is a worse-performing hacked-up version of the latest game build, sometimes with extra special case hacks applied to get specific feedback on.
+The playable web build I publish in some devlogs is a worse-performing hacked-up version of the latest game build of Signs of Danger, sometimes with extra special case hacks applied to get specific feedback on.
 I publish it to get feedback, and to force myself to keep the game playable, but mostly because I can (it's neat that this is possible at all).

 The playable web builds are strictly temporary: performance is too poor (no multithreading) and convincing people to pay would be a hassle.

-The netcode approach is based on a peer-to-peer deterministic-networking-with-rollback model, which is the same tech as what good-netcode fighting games use.
+The netcode in Signs of Danger is based on a peer-to-peer deterministic-networking-with-rollback model, which is the same tech as what good-netcode fighting games use.
 I have written lots about how it works (check out the updates around November 2024) but the simple version is that game clients:

 It is extremely low bandwidth, resistant to packet loss, responsive-by-default and nearly entirely prevents multiplayer-specific glitches - in exchange for using more CPU and being tricky to implement.